jleo3/BEWDiful_Students/01_Setup/slides/slides_01.md

 <aside class="notes">
 The dirty little secret of programming is that anyone can do it.
 ANYONE.
 Programming is not difficult to learn.
 Programming is difficult to do well.

+Be in a constant state of learning
+Commit to your craft.
 </aside>
 <div style="float: left"><img src="../../assets/me/scary_cactus.jpg" /></div>
 <div style="float: right"><img src="https://github.com/generalassembly/ga-ruby-on-rails-for-devs/raw/master/images/ga.png" /></div>